stefonarch/LXQt-Wayland-files/README.md

 #### Notes and News

-* LXQt Wayland Session is in git/AUR now: https://aur.archlinux.org/packages/lxqt-wayland-session-git
+* lxqt-wayland-session is available in most distributions now.
 * There is a [LXQt Wayland Wiki](https://github.com/lxqt/lxqt/wiki/ConfigWaylandSettings)
 * Multiple user session are possible alongside a normal session started by sddm by simply login on tty and using one of the [start scripts](https://github.com/stefonarch/LXQt-Wayland-files/tree/main/start_scripts).
 Probably using different sessions types with the same user is not a good idea.
 Using `kwin_wayland` multiple user sessions are fully supported.
 * Some applications in autostart may not work under wayland and/or can cause high cpu usage - see "scripts" folder for a selective autostart of applications depending on session type x11/wayland.
 For wayland-only applications useing the autostart settings from the compositor is recommended.
 Using Git packages autostart for apps can be limited to X11 only now.
-* Qterminal's dropdown mode is supported now in git.
+* Qterminal's dropdown mode is supported now.
 Adding manually a hotkey for `qterminal -d` in compositor settings is needed.
-* LXQt screenlock settings are supported now in wayland with `liblxqt-git`.
+* LXQt screenlock settings are supported now in wayland.
 Using `kwin_wayland` screenlocking is provided by the compositor while `swaylock`, `waylock`and `hyprlock` can be used in wlroots-based compositors.

 In `~/.config/lxqt/session.conf`:

 ```